Welcome to the Year 5 page!

 Children will both listen and respond to, and perform a variety of music, making use of our new ‘Charanga’ music scheme.
 Jazz music will be a particular focus, as will the life and work of Benjamin Britten.

 Reading diaries/review books collected and checked.

-Homework sent home (this includes English, Maths and, occasionally, topic work).
+Homework sent home (this includes English, Maths online and, occasionally, topic work).